School Science Lessons

 (Where NADPH is a protein in the endoplasmic reticulum).

-Also, CYP affects vascular autoregulation, in the brain and the formation of cholesterol, steroids and arachidonic acid metabolites.
+Also, CYP affects vascular autoregulation, in the brain and the formation of cholesterol, and steroids.

 About 50 CYPs occur in humans.